smcneece/ha-esunpower/README.md

  **⚠️ CRITICAL: If upgrading from original krbaker integration, BACK YOUR SYSTEM UP FIRST AND FOLLOW UPGRADE INSTRUCTIONS EXACTLY below!**

- **Also if you have battery system hold off installing this until some bugs are worked out.
-(Sept 24 2025, I'll remove this warning when it is fixed)**
+ **Also if you have battery system hold off installing this until some bugs are worked out unless you would be interested in helping beta test (Sept 24 2025, I'll remove this warning when it is fixed)**

  **🔄 After ANY upgrade: Force refresh your browser (Ctrl+F5 / Cmd+Shift+R) to clear cached UI files!**